-April 14, previous announcement––After being postponed in 2020 amid COVID-19, ScienceWriters2021 is on track for Oct.
-8–11, 2021, at the University of Colorado Boulder and the University of Colorado Anschutz Medical Campus.
+After being postponed in 2020 and 2021 amid the COVID-19 pandemic, ScienceWriters2023 is on track for Oct.
+6–10, 2023, at the University of Colorado Boulder and the University of Colorado Anschutz Medical Campus.

-The annual conference is the nation’s premier science communications gathering, and is organized by the Council for the Advancement of Science Writing (CASW) and the National Association of Science Writers (NASW) in coordination with a different research institution each year.
-This year, the event is co-sponsored by CU Boulder and CU Anschutz Medical Campus.
+The annual conference is the nation’s premier science communications gathering and is organized by the Council for the Advancement of Science Writing (CASW) and the National Association of Science Writers (NASW) in coordination with a different research institution each year.
+This year, the event is co-sponsored by CU Boulder and CU Anschutz.

-The 2021 conference is expected to attract at least 300 in-person attendees and as many as 2,000 virtual attendees for several days of meetings, workshops, talks, tours, shmoozing and, of course, fun.
+The 2023 conference is expected to attract at least 600 in-person attendees and as many as 500 virtual attendees for several days of meetings, workshops, talks, tours, networking and, of course, fun.

-“Our organizations are thrilled to be able to offer engaging and safe hybrid experiences for a diverse group of science journalists and communicators,” said Rosalind Reid, CASW executive director.
-“The pandemic has been a startling reminder of the vital importance of sound science and the need to clearly communicate research to the public.”
+“Our organizations are thrilled to be able to offer engaging experiences for a diverse group of science journalists and communicators,” said Rosalind Reid, CASW executive director.

 Throughout the week, attendees will participate in: